QuentinWidlocher/web-framework/README.md

 I know it can be a little be hard to learn for newcomers but I think this is the only high step, and it's very beneficial to learn this approach early before exploring the world of web development.

-Virtually every javascript expression can be used inside the templating system. (if you REALLY want a imperative approach you COULD use an IIFE but I'd advise against it)
+Virtually every javascript expression can be used inside the templating system.

 ### Example of the templating system